 Cecil's descriptions of Khoshekh or cats in general don't sound like anything understood under the word outside of Night Vale.
 Deadly poisonous, his meow is a horrible screech, doesn't purr or acts much like a cat etc..

 "Penguins" in have four wing-flippers and mammalian noses and whiskers instead of beaks.
+They're also big enough that two kids can use them as sleds.
 This example is made odder by the fact that most of the animals in the series have hyphenated names to reflect their mixed-and-matched features.
 They're called otter-penguins according to the supplemental bookThe Lost Scrolls: Water.

 There's also the sky bison/wind buffalo, which look like giant, six-legged bovines, which brings up the question of how they fly.
 The answer is that they were the original Airbenders, like badger-moles were the original Earthbenders.